civican/legisinfo/44-1/bills/C-57/bill_text.md

   **(2)** Unless repealed, an order made under subsection (1) has effect for the period specified in the order.

+### Compliance with Principles and Guidelines — Canadian Companies

+### Section 15.1

+  **(1)** The Minister must ensure that Canadian companies operating in Ukraine comply with the principles and guidelines referred to in article 15.14 of the Agreement.

+  **(2)** The Minister must establish a process for receiving and responding to complaints of non-compliance with those principles and guidelines.

+  **(3)** On or before January 1st of each year starting in 2025, the Minister must prepare a report that summarizes activities carried out in relation to the Minister's obligations under this section.

+  **(4)** The Minister must table a copy of the report in each House of Parliament on any of the first 30 days on which that House is sitting after the report is completed.

 ## Related Amendments